halyph/old-octopress-blog/source/_posts/2015-04-06-java-full-stack-web-framework.markdown

 !TOC

-I believe that everybody body knows the most popular full-stack web framework [Ruby on Rails](http://rubyonrails.org).
+I believe that everybody knows the most popular full-stack web framework - [Ruby on Rails](http://rubyonrails.org).
 Of course there are other frameworks for Ruby language, but Rails is the number one.
-Now the question how many full-stack web frameworks exist for Java?
+Now, the question: how many full-stack web frameworks exist for Java?

 ## Overview